 Start where you are: Life design is possible, no matter your starting point.

 I am a Certified Designing Your Life Facilitator and Coach.
-I infuse Designing Your Life tools into one-on-one personalized instruction, Designing Your Life coaching, and custom workshops.
+I infuse Designing Your Life tools into coaching.
 I also offer facilitation for groups and organizations with my colleagues at Fieldbrook Advising.

 More information about DYL: